jacklayfield/Packster/README.md

 #### A simple group packing app

+### Overview:

+Packster is a group packing application that allows for real time collaborative packing lists to help you better manage your trips.
+It has several features mentioned below <br/>

+- Ability to create / edit items in real time
+- Allows users to select items they plan to bring
+- Keeps record of total cost of items
+- Allows users to view amount owed to each individual (W.I.P)
+- Shareable link to dive right in + participants do not need to make an account <br/>

 TODO:

 - [x] Decide between mongoose or mongodb driver (mongoose since most data will be structured, but mongodb driver could also work as long as some sort of schema is eforced)